Abdullah-Ghazi0/Flask-Portal-with-Exam-Meme-Game-Messaging-system/README.md

 ## Known Issues

-This is a beginner project and may contain bugs
+This is a beginner project and may contain bugs<br>
 No CSS styling is used (UI is very basic)